-The ongoing increase in infill development and intensification of activities on commercial and industrial land across Monash will place greater pressure on existing open spaces.
+The ongoing increase in infill development across Monash will place greater pressure on existing open spaces.
 In the absence of any change to the current open space contribution requiring new development to fund the need they create, Council will face the choice of not providing the required improvements or placing the burden of the cost of improvements on existing rate payers to the detriment of other open space areas of Monash.